ashn-dot-dev/sunder/README.md

 # The Sunder Programming Language
-Sunder is a C-like systems programming language and compiler for x86-64 and ARM64 Linux.
+Sunder is a C-like systems programming language and compiler for x86-64 Linux, ARM64 Linux, and WebAssembly.

 ## Dependencies
 Sunder tooling should build and run on any x86-64 or ARM64 Linux machine